idolactivities/vtuber-things/docs/vtuber/etiquette.md

 ### If the streamer can't understand me, why do I have to stay on topic?

-Aside from what I said in the previous section, you should stay on topic because:

-1. it's the not-asshole thing to do
+1. It's the not-asshole thing to do
-2. it creates a good environment for other English-speakers who are watching
+2. It creates a good environment for other English-speakers who are watching

 Even if someone is just lurking in chat or watching the VOD, it's a much nicer experience to see other English-speaking fans enjoying and talking about *what's happening in the stream*, and *not* their lunch or that game of Apex they played yesterday.

-On the other hand, if other viewers see you using chat as your personal Twitter or spamming memes, they'll decide it's okay for them to do the same, and you've ruined the experience for everyone trying to enjoy the stream, regardless of the language they speak, including the streamer themselves.
+On the other hand, if other viewers see you using chat as your personal Twitter or spamming memes, they'll decide it's okay for them to do the same, and you've now ruined the experience for *everyone* trying to enjoy the stream, regardless of the language they speak, including the streamer themselves.

 I also shouldn't have to tell you that it's *very* rude to come into a streamer's chat and